-On no account should a child come to school with medicine if he/she is unwell without .
+On no account should a child bring in their own medicine to self-administer, if he/she is unwell.
 Parents may call into the school and administer medicine to their child, or they may request that a member of school staff administers the medicine.
 If a pupil refuses their medication, they should not be forced, the school will contact the parent/guardian and if necessary the emergency services.
 Pupils should not bring any medication to school for self-administration.

-The school will keep a small stock of paracetamol and antihistamine, for administration with parental consent gained at the time of administration for symptoms that arise during the school day.
+The school will keep a small stock of paracetamol and antihistamine, for administration with parental consent gained.
+(Appendix B) for symptoms that arise during the school day.
 All other medication must be supplied by the parent/guardian in the original pharmacist's container clearly labelled and include details of possible side effects e.g. manufacturer's instructions and/or patient information leaflet (PIL).
-Medicines must be delivered to the school office with the appropriate consent form Template C and/or C1 (Appendix 2).
-The school will inform the parent/guardian of the time and dose of any non prescribed medication administered at the end of each day by a standard letter.
+Medicines must be delivered to the school office with the appropriate consent form (Appendix F).
+The school will inform the parent/guardian of the time and dose of any non prescribed medication administered at the end of each day by a standard letter (Appendix C).